tari/83pa28d/lesson/day01.md

 calculator back on and be greeted by a "RAM Cleared" message, which means exactly what you think it does.
 [Crashes](../ref/crash.html) wipe out the RAM and reset the calculator's defaults (fortunately, archived variables are safe).
-Go back to the "Sample Z80 Program" section and try again.
+Go back to the [Creating your first program](#creating-your-first-program) section and try again..

+### Sending to a Calculator

+Although it's usually easier to test programs in an emulator, theres nothing stopping you from running them on a real calculator as well.

+Start the Graph Link software.
+Other programs like TI-Connect I am unfamiliar with and cannot give any help.
+Click on `_L_ink`, `_S_end To >`, then `_R_AM`.
+Navigate to the `C:\Asm\Exec` folder and send `hello.8xp` over, then run the `Asm(prgmHELLO` in the same way as described in the previous section.

 ## One Last Important Thing